Part 1 of ‘The Vesuvius Suite’

 ‘Ha, it’s nothing, it’s just…it’s nothing at all Flavia.’

 There it was again, he gave her name an inflection that chilled her.
-The way he looked at her didn’t feel right, his beautiful dark eyes felt as if hands were reaching for her, touching her skin.
+The way he looked at her didn’t feel right, his dark eyes felt as if hands were reaching for her, touching her skin.
 She glanced down at the floor and saw his left boot.
 It seemed odd now but she’d forgotten about his deformity.
-She felt a deep and unaccountable sorrow for him and sought not to judge him, as she had just then felt inclined to do.
+She felt a deep and unaccountable sorrow for him and sought the compassion not to judge him, as she felt inclined to do.

 ‘What are looking at, why are you looking there?
 You…you can’t…’